Infinovast/BombCat/README.md

   <img src="https://github.com/Infinovast/BombCat/blob/main/Pic/Header.png" alt="title-pic">
 </p>

-A simple man-machine battle game inspired by Exploring Kittens.
+A simple man-machine battle game inspired by _Exploding Kittens_.

 _The current version of the game is relatively simple, but please look forward to adding English, GUI(finished) and LAN online battles in the future! :)_